 An insulin pump is a small, wearable device that delivers insulin into your body.
-It’s an alternative to frequent insulin injections, and some pumps can monitor your blood sugar levels, too.
+It’s an alternative to frequent insulin injections, and some pumps can communicate with continuous glucose monitors that track your blood sugar levels, too.

 A 2019 review estimated that around 350,000 people use insulin pumps in the United States.
 About 90 percent of insulin pump users have type 1 diabetes and the remaining 10 percent have type 2 diabetes.
 People with type 1 diabetes are dependent on insulin and must inject it to survive.